 "One of the things my parents taught me, and I'll always be grateful for the gift, is to not ever let anybody else define me."

 Unfortunately, a poor local economy made the Mankiller family an easy target for the Bureau of Indian Affairs relocation program of the 1950s.
 Government agents were entrusted with the job of moving rural Cherokees to cities, effectively dispersing them and allowing others to buy their traditional, oil-rich lands.
 In 1959 the family moved to San Francisco, where Wilma's father could get a job and where Wilma began her junior high school years.
 This was not a happy time for her.
 She missed the farm and she hated the school where white kids teased her about being Native American and about her name.

 Mankiller decided to leave her parents and go to live with her maternal grandmother, Pearl Sitton, on a family ranch inland from San Francisco.
-The year she spent there restored her confidence and after returning to the Bay Area, she got increasingly involved with the world of the San Francisco Indian Center."There was something at the Center for everyone.
+The year she spent there restored her confidence and after returning to the Bay Area, she got increasingly involved with the world of the San Francisco Indian Center.
+"There was something at the Center for everyone.
 It was a safe place to go, even if we only wanted to hang out."
-The Center provided entertainment, social and cultural activities for youth, as well as a place for adults to hold powwows and discuss matters of importance with other BIA relocatees.
-Here, Mankiller became politicized at the same time reinforcing her identity as a Cherokee and her attachments to the Cherokee people, their history and traditions.
+The Center provided entertainment, social and cultural activities for youth, and a place for adults to hold powwows and discuss matters of importance with other BIA relocatees.
+Here, Mankiller became politicized, at the same time reinforcing her identity as a Cherokee and her attachments to the Cherokee people, their history and traditions.

 "Women in leadership roles can help restore balance and wholeness to our communities."